Skip to main content

 // Explicit resolution

-$productService = $container->make(ProductService::class);
+$productService = $container->resolve(ProductService::class);

-// Auto-wiring — resolves constructor dependencies automatically
+// type-hinted dependencies automatically

-$service = $container->make(OrderService::class);
+$service = $container->resolve(OrderService::class);

-// the container will resolve it automatically
+// the container resolves it for you.

 Accessing the Container